isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2010-07-01-post-BiblioAsia Jul–Sep 2010.md

 **Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover** <br>
 [(PDF)](/files/pdf/vol-6/issue-2/v6-issue2_TreasureTrove.pdf)

-**Book Review: Bibliography on The Hadhrami Arabs in Southeast Asia With Special Reference to Singapore** <br>
+**Book Review – Bibliography on The Hadhrami Arabs in Southeast Asia With Special Reference to Singapore** <br>
 [(PDF)](/files/pdf/vol-6/issue-2/v6-issue2_HadhramiArabs.pdf)

 **Early Tourist Guidebooks: The Illustrated Guide to the Federated Malay States** <br>